anne-d-wic/project-portfolio-analytics-dashboard/README.md

 2. Where is risk concentrated across the portfolio?
 3. Which projects and milestone phases should be prioritized for corrective action?

+## What Makes This Useful for Decision-Makers
+This dashboard is designed to support portfolio-level decision-making, not just project tracking.
+It helps PMO analysts, portfolio managers and program leaders quickly identify where delivery risk is concentrated, which programs require escalation, and which projects or milestone phases should be prioritized for corrective action.
+By combining delivery, budget and risk indicators in one model, the dashboard makes it easier to move from reporting to action.

 ## Target Audience
 - PMO analysts
 - Portfolio managers